prameetchakraborty/AnimatedRoundSlider/README.md

 # Need Expo?

 With Expo you can build, share and enjoy many mobile experiences.
-Download the app to try AwesomeAnimation today.
+Download the app to try Animated Round Slider today.
 For links to install the Expo app, please visit https://expo.io.

 ## Dependencies